AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Introduction

-We validate ClawWorm through a comprehensive evaluation on a controlled testbed running unmodified OpenClaw, crossing three attack vectors with three payload types against four distinct LLM backends (1,800 independent trials).
-ClawWorm achieves an aggregate attack success rate of 64.5\%.
-Crucially, our multi-model analysis reveals significant variance in defensive capabilities: while some models employ execution-layer filtering to block dormant payloads effectively, supply chain vectors (Vector B) consistently bypass safety reasoning across all tested models (81\% aggregate ASR).
+AgentWorm is validated through a comprehensive evaluation on a controlled testbed running unmodified OpenClaw, crossing three attack vectors with three payload types against five distinct LLM backends (2,250 independent trials).
+AgentWorm achieves an aggregate attack success rate (ASR) of 63\%.
+Crucially, our multi-model analysis reveals significant variance in defensive capabilities: while some models employ execution-layer filtering to block dormant payloads effectively, supply chain vectors (Vector B) consistently bypass safety reasoning across all tested models (82\% aggregate ASR).
 Multi-hop experiments demonstrate sustained autonomous propagation over up to 5 hops, with chain attenuation driven predominantly by LLM semantic degradation in text-based transmission.
 To our knowledge, this constitutes the first demonstration of a self-replicating worm operating within a production-scale autonomous agent ecosystem.
-Beyond the attack, we analyze its architectural root causes and propose defence strategies: context privilege isolation, configuration integrity verification, zero-trust tool execution, and supply chain hardening.
+Beyond the attack, defenses are evaluated at three layers: prompt-level mitigations, the framework's built-in security controls, and an ecosystem measurement of real-world configurations.
 All experiments were conducted within isolated private networks with no impact on production systems.

-Although we use OpenClaw as the concrete target, the vulnerabilities that ClawWorm exploits are not idiosyncratic implementation flaws but structural consequences of an architectural pattern shared by a growing class of autonomous agent ecosystems.
-Any current or future framework that shares similar architecture is susceptible to the same class of self-replicating attacks, regardless of its specific branding or implementation.
+Although OpenClaw is used as the concrete target, the vulnerabilities that AgentWorm exploits are not idiosyncratic implementation flaws but structural consequences of an architectural pattern shared by a growing class of autonomous agent ecosystems.
+This claim is substantiated through a controlled transferability experiment on Hermes Agent\footnote{\url{https://github.com/nousresearch/hermes-agent}}, an independently developed framework, demonstrating that adapted payloads achieve comparable infection rates despite a separate codebase and additional security mechanisms.
 Our findings therefore serve as a broader warning: as autonomous agent ecosystems continue to proliferate, the structural risks demonstrated here demand proactive, architecture-level mitigation across the entire design space.